 Michael Greenberger, a professor at University of Maryland’s Francis King Carey School of Law, explains derivatives’ role in the 2008 financial crisis in this 2010 testimony before Congress [PDF].

 This timeline tracked the global financial crisis.

 This 2011 study by experts at the National Bureau of Economic Research found that lobbying activities by financial firms contributed to the financial crisis.

-Will Merrow and Michael Bricknell created the graphics for this Backgrounder.
+Steven J. Markovich contributed to this report.
+Will Merrow and Michael Bricknell created the graphics.